 An unexpected preoccupation with American presidents began with Thomas Jefferson, Architect (Rizzoli, 2003).
-Although the initial focus was architecture, the research required a wide-ranging look at the Virginian’s life.
+Although the focus was architecture, the research required broad research into the Virginian’s life.

 “This handsome, well-written book makes accessible the work of Thomas Jefferson, ‘the father of our national architecture.’
 Through crafty compression Thomas Jefferson, Architect canvasses the extensive new scholarship concerning Jefferson’s and Jeffersonian architecture, stressing the role that his numerous well-known buildings (Monticello, the Virginia Capitol, the University of Virginia) and many lesser-known projects played in his life.
 Highly recommended.” — Choice

-An admirer of that book, publisher Peter Workman suggested a larger project that would examine the domiciles of a range of Founding Fathers.
-Houses of the Founding Fathers (Artisan, 2007) was the result.
-LIke Thomas Jeffeson, Architect, it was a collaboration with photographer Roger Straus III.
-Founding Fathers gave me the opportunity to travel to dozens of early American homes, including those of George Washington and John Adams.
+An admirer of that book, the late Peter Workman, suggested a larger project that would examine the domiciles of a range of Founding Fathers.
+House of the Found Fathers (Artisan/Workman, 2007) was the result.
+Like the previous volume, it was a collaboration with photographer Roger Straus III.
+Founding Fathers gave me the opportunity to travel to dozens of early American homes, including those of George Washington, John Adams, and, again, Mr. Jefferson.